devvmh/raspbian-ovos/README.md

 These are the files that systemd uses to start ovos.
 These include `hooks` for restarting and stopping the services.
 - `cd ~/ovos-raspbian/exec/`

-Here we need to use sudo to copy the files to the right location.
+Here we need to copy the files to the right location.
 - `cp * ~/.local/bin/exec/`

 And make them executable